Changing Dashboard Cluster Lights

 Loosen ribbon connector & remove circuit board

-Remove the second or rear circuit board by pressing the Ribbon connector releases and remove them from the corresponding brackets.
-Theoretically, you wouldn't have to remove the ribbon at all, but simply fold over the second board.
-However, it makes your work much easier if you can put the second board to one side.
+Remove the second, or rear, circuit board by disconnecting the ribbon connectors and unclipping them from the respective holders.
+Theoretically, you wouldn’t need to disconnect the ribbon cable at all; you could simply flip the second circuit board over.
+However, it will make your work much easier if you can set the second board aside.
 This also reduces the risk of damaging the ribbon cable while working.

 Loosen flat bench cable